natcap/invest.users-guide/source/sdr.rst

 Land Use/Land Cover
 -------------------

-A key component for all water models is a spatially continuous land use / land cover raster (LULC) grid.
-That is, within a watershed, all pixels should have a land use / land cover class defined.
+A key component for all water models is a spatially continuous land use/land cover (LULC) raster, where all pixels must have a land use/land cover class defined.
 Gaps in data will create missing data (holes) in the output layers.
 Unknown data gaps should be approximated.

 Global land use data is available from: